exflickr/flamework/README.md

 (If you don't have shell access to your web-server, you can run this command from the shell on a local machine)

 Create the database tables.
 Load `<root>/schema/db_main.schema` and `<root>/schema/db_users.schema` into the database.
-You can do this either via phpMyAdmin and the import option or via `mysql` on the shell's command line
+You can do this either via phpMyAdmin and the import option or via `mysql` on the shell's command line.

 Browse to http://flame.example.com